syhan/coursera/progfun2/README.md

-# coursera-progfun2
+# Functional Programming Design in Scala
-Assignments of Functional Program Design in Scala from Coursera
+Assignments and homework for [Functional Programming Design in Scala](https://www.coursera.org/learn/progfun2)